 Many institutions across the U.S. have presentations and events planned during the month of November which will be accessible online, regardless of your geographic location!
 Topics range from food demonstrations to history, craft instruction, and more.
 You're sure to find something to engage with.

-The Johns Hopkins Center for American Indian Health is hosting a variety of events on Zoom:
+The Johns Hopkins Center for American Indian Health, opens a new window is hosting a variety of events on Zoom:

-National Museum of the American Indian has a variety of events that can be accessed virtually, including their Native Cinema Showcase, running November 12-18:
+National Museum of the American Indian has a variety of events that can be accessed virtually, opens a new window, including their Native Cinema Showcase, running November 18-25, 2022.

 "The National Museum of the American Indian’s Native Cinema Showcase is an annual celebration of the best in Native film.
 This year's showcase focuses on Native people boldly asserting themselves through language, healing, building community, and a continued relationship with the land.
 Activism lies at the heart of all these stories.
 The showcase provides a unique forum for engagement with Native filmmakers from Indigenous communities throughout the Western Hemisphere and Arctic."